-3 credits (2 lec, 4 lab hrs/wk) An introductory course to describe and observe the biological influences on forest stands.
-Principles involve the nature of forest trees and stands, their growth, reproduction, environment, composition, nutrition and various responses.
+3 credits (2 lec, 4 lab hrs/wk) This introductory course enables students to describe and observe the biological influences on a forest stand.
+The principles involve the nature of forest trees and stands, their growth, reproduction, environment, composition, nutrition and various responses.